top of page

 TPI (The Persistence of Ignorance)

-(Open to offers) This polar bear’s outline is formed not of fur and flesh, but of burning oil rigs, smokestacks, jet trails, collapsing cities, and industrial wreckage.
+This polar bear’s outline is formed not of fur and flesh, but of burning oil rigs, smokestacks, jet trails, collapsing cities, and industrial wreckage.
 The details are rendered in impasto textures that press the viewer into the material weight of chaos.
 The title, The Persistence of Ignorance, reflects the willful blindness that allows environmental collapse to continue unchecked.
 The bright tones and black marks contrast similarly to the themes of planetary destruction and my child-like bear sketch.
 The title nods to surrealism since the original image came to me subconsciously.
 Sometimes I try to escape the thought of the timer.

 102cm x 102cm